The Department of Chemistry offers several tracks for students depending on their background and aspirations.

 Most students come from a background where they are shown some facts, or how to work a problem.
 They then repeat the lesson as homework.
 Finally, they repeat the same knowledge on a test.
 Because we can easily look up facts and figures from devices we carry in our pockets, this is no longer "learning."
 It’s more important to know how to make sense of those facts and figures, and how to use them to solve problems.

 Our instructors help student to understand concepts and apply them to new problems.
 We teach in a ‘flipped’ style classroom.
 We expect our students to read the course material and work on basic problems before they come to class.
 During lecture, we work on problems, activities, and case-studies that illuminate the concepts from the chapter.
 Students then work on additional problems to reinforce their understanding of the concepts.
-Any student who is struggling with a particular concept has the opportunity to meet with instructors or tutors during office hours.
+Any student who is struggling with a particular concept has the opportunity to meet with instructors during office hours.

 There are three areas that all students need to improve in order to be successful in chemistry and college: